 The Kallur Lighthouse hike starts in Trøllanes, the northernmost village on the island of Kalsoy.

-If you’re traveling to Kalsoy Island by foot, you can take bus 506 from Syðradalur to Trøllanes.
+If you’re traveling to Kalsoy Island on foot, you can take bus 506 from Syðradalur to Trøllanes.
 The bus schedule is coordinated with the ferry schedule.

 From the ferry terminal in Syðradalur, it’s a 20-25 minute drive (16.6 km) to Trøllanes.
 You will drive through 4 one-lane tunnels on your way to Trøllanes.